bodhili/bodhili/README.md

 ### Hi there

-- 🔭 I focus on middleware, distributed systems, system performance, system stability and other fields
+- 🔭 I focus on middleware, distributed systems, system performance, system stability, Observability and other fields

 - 👯  I’m looking to collaborate on any project